Explore the Delectable World of Adirondack Creamery Ice Cream

 Not everyone is lucky enough to live in the Adirondacks full-time.
 Fortunately, having Adirondack-made products and goods nearby can be powerful reminders and create a sense of connection to the ADK’s 6 million acres no matter where you are.

 For example, when I lived in New York City, I had the softest alpaca wool blanket I bought at the Birch Store in Keene Valley.
-After particularly stressful days working in the NYC rat race, I could come home, wrap myself in that blanket and be comforted by ADK memories.
+After particularly stressful days working on Wall Street in the NYC rat race, I could come home, wrap myself in that blanket and be comforted by ADK memories.

 The best of the Adirondacks, one scoop at a time.